zxypro1/MagicFight/README.md

 2. Install **EloquentML** library, **LSM9DS1** library, **ArduinoBLE** library and **Arduino_CMSIS-DSP** library in Arduino IDE’s library manager.
 3. Open `board1.ino` and `board2.ino` files (in `/Board/board1` and `/Board/board2` folder) in Arduino IDE.
 4. Compile and upload to your boards.
+> For now, the model is only trained by two person, so it may not work properly with your voice.
+We are currently gathering more voice data so please wait for update!